Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Analysis of the Results and Discussion

 In the case of the quality metrics, results also differed depending on the VLA model and task type.
 Similar to the uncertainty metrics, for the \textit{``Pick up''} task, all available metrics showed statistically significant correlation.
 Specifically, TCP-VI, TCP-AI, and TI showed strong correlation for all three models; whereas, TCP-PI and OT showed strong correlation for \pimodel{} and moderate correlation for OpenVLA and SpatialVLA models.
 For the \textit{``Move near''} task, all metrics showed moderate correlation for the \pimodel{} models, whereas only the TCP-VI, TCP-AI, and TI metrics showed moderate correlation for SpatialVLA.
 For OpenVLA, only OT showed moderate correlation, whereas the rest did not have any correlation with statistical significance.
 For the last two tasks, OpenVLA obtained very few successful executions (9 and 6, respectively).
 Therefore, we believe that the sample size is too small to make any statistically sound claims for these tasks and model.
 All metrics except the OT showed statistically significant positive correlation for SpatialVLA for the \textit{``Put in''} task, three of which (TCP-VI, TCP-AI, and TI) had strong correlation.
 Meanwhile, only TCP-PI had a statistically significant positive correlation for \pimodel{} and this third task.
 Conversely, for the \textit{``Put on''} task, all metrics except for the OT had moderate to strong correlation for \pimodel.
 In contrast, only TCP-VI showed positive correlation with statistical significance in this same task for SpatialVLA.

+A comparison of the metrics measured only on the orientation and positional components of the TCP-based metrics revealed a more task-dependent behavior that the observed for uncertainty estimation.
+For the \textit{``Pick up''} task, orientation-based metric frequently achieved the highest correlations, indicating that smooth and consistent end-effector orientation plays an important role in perceived grasp quality.
+In contrast, for the \textit{``Put in''} task, positional-based metrics often outperformed orientation ones, particularly for SpatialVLA, suggesting that accurately reaching the desired location is more important than the orientation in these kind of tasks.
+The combined variants generally remained among the best-performing metrics, supporting the view that both capure complementary aspects of execution quality.

 Overall, TCP-VI seems to be the most consistent metric in achieving statistically significant positive correlation between successful tasks of varying quality.
-Smooth and uninterrupted motion reflects precise and confidence control, whereas velocity spikes reveal hesitation or corrective errors that degrade performance and task quality.
+Smooth and uninterrupted motion reflects precise and confident control, whereas velocity spikes reveal hesitation or corrective errors that degrade performance and task quality.
 This means that instability in the velocity of the end-effector point of the robot seems to be an appropriate metric to measure task quality on VLA models.
+Interestingly, TCP-VI remained robust regardless of whether it was computed using positional, orientation, or combined information, further supporting its suitability as a general-purpose quality metric.

 \begin{FindingBox} Similar to the uncertainty metrics, the performance of quality metrics depends on the specific task and VLA model.
 Overall, TCP-VI seems to be the most consistent metric across models and tasks and is therefore recommended for use. \end{FindingBox}